Skip advert

 Blue Badge holders don't have to pay the Congestion Charge at all.
 However, as with all the other exemptions, it’s vital that the vehicles used by a Blue Badge holder – a maximum of two per badge – are first registered with TfL in order to qualify for exemption.
 The Blue Badge discount too still costs £10 and must be renewed in line with the Blue Badge expiry date, though if you renew within 90 days of the expiry date, no further charge is due.

-Other vehicles facing no charge are those with nine or more seats, breakdown and recovery vehicles, and motorcycles.
+Other vehicles facing no charge are those with nine or more seats, breakdown and recovery vehicles, and two-wheeled motorcycles or mopeds.

 Advertisement - Article continues below